rony31121999/Training/README.md

 31.Sync_class(Sync.java):- Synchronized block is used in this code to lock an object for any shared resource and more efficent than synchronized method.

+32.InterThread_Communication(Example.java):-demonstrated thread wait() and notifyAll() methods to get  odd and even numbers from  1 to 10 .